lostatc/retain-sync/docs/zielen.1.rst

             be configured.

         exclude
             This is the exclude pattern file for the profile.
-It contians a list of patterns representing files and directories to be excluded from syncing (see EXCLUDING_).
+It contains a list of patterns representing files and directories to be excluded from syncing (see EXCLUDING_).